s81320/vis/README.md

 ## Handling of missing data

-TO DO:
-* Goalkeepers have no values for field positions.
+* Goalkeepers had no values for field positions.
 Set them to 0
 * No Release Clause: set missing values to 0
-* No Club: Remove player / example